 Raised in Spain and Switzerland, Robert is a graduate of the Université de Genève with a bachelor in Political Science and an Executive MBA.

-Robert's top signature strengths are zest, perspective, curiosity, humor, and perseverance.
+Robert's top signature strengths are zest, perspective, curiosity, humour, and perseverance.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×